New Ebola Outbreak in Congo's Ituri Province Results in Dozens of Deaths

 What Happened

-A new Ebola outbreak has been reported in Congo, with health officials confirming dozens of deaths and hundreds of suspected cases.
-Efforts are underway to monitor and contain the spread.
+A new Ebola outbreak has been reported in the eastern Ituri province of Congo, with dozens of deaths and hundreds of suspected cases, according to health officials and multiple news sources.

 Why It Matters